jgillich/blog/content/artices/2016-03-22-self-contained-development-environments-using-nix.md

 `pkgconfig`, but also all dependencies of `rustPlatform`, like `rustc` and `cargo`.

 Now, what if we need a database?
-Well, you have to install that through the usual channels - right?
+Well, we'd have to install that through the usual channels - right?
 Wrong!
 This is where things get really interesting: Nix has packages for pretty much all databases, and nix-shell allows us to run custom commands when we enter a shell.
 This property is called `shellHook`: